You are here

 If you must withdraw from a course, consider it a learning experience.
 Try too identify the problems that you encountered and determine how to avoid the same problems in the future, whether or not you repeat the course from which you withdrew.
 Consider that if you have problems in reading, memorization, problem solving, time management or some other basic skill, the same problems may affect some of your other courses.
 For example, students who have difficulty in math often also have difficulty in chemistry, biology, and courses that involve problem solving.
 These same students may excel in courses that involve reading and writing.
 Not all courses require the same study habits and skills.
 You can consult with a Learning Consultant in the Academic Reource Center to better understand your learning styles.

 Procedure for Course Withdrawal

 To withdraw from a course, you will need to make an appointment with your academic dean to obtain a link to the electronic course withdrawal form.
 You will need to submit the form, and obtain an electronic acknowledgement from your instructor by the date indicated on the form.

 When withdrawing from a course to an underload--since this is generally only permitted once--you must meet with your dean to discuss the matter.
 Contact your academic dean's office for information about how to proceed.

 Medical withdrawal from a course.

-The deadline for all course withdrawals, including ones for medical reasons, is 5 pm on the date four weeks prior to the last day of classes.
+The deadline for all course withdrawals, including ones for medical reasons, is 5 pm, on the last day of class (LDOC).
+This includes all the required, supporting documentation must also be received by 5 pm on LDOC.

 If you experience serious medical problems that interfere with your ability to successfully complete a course in which you are enrolled, you should schedule an appointment with your academic dean without delay to discuss your options, including the possibility of withdrawing from the course.
 Depending upon how debilitating your medical situation is, and when in the semester your health concerns emerge, it may be the case that other types of relief, such as an incomplete or even a medical leave of absence, are more appropriate.